idlirshkurti/energy-forecast/README.md

 ### Notes
 - **Data Availability**: The app depends on Energinet’s data availability.
 Ensure the selected forecast date has sufficient historical data for accurate predictions.
 - **Calibration Period**: The app retrieves 30 days of historical data by default for conformal prediction calibration.
 Adjust this if necessary.

----

-This section should help users understand the purpose and functionality of the Streamlit app, guiding them through setup, usage, and data requirements.
-Let me know if there’s anything specific you’d like added or adjusted!